Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Neurobics also have the potential to improve your overall memory.

-By performing the exercises I want to share with you on this page, your memory will be strengthened.
+By performing the neurobic exercises you’ll find below, your memory will be strengthened.
 By simply making the conscious effort in, essentially, mundane tasks, your brain is engaged and primed for incorporating more formal memory training exercises.
+You’ll literally be encouraging it to undergo growth through neuroplasticity.

 Finally, neurobics can help with one of the greatest struggles in modern-day society: negative self-talk.